crackedKitten/botnet-server-and-victim/README.md

 retweet: https://twitter.com/martinhermens1/status/839979932541415424
 if you retweet this then your name will be placed down here.

-we are over 100 downloads if this botnet becomes famous than i will make updates on request.
+we are over 100 downloads if this botnet becomes famous and get donations than i will make updates on request.

 i hope you like my botnet :D